chinhuang007/onnx-dojo/lab_git/git_handson.md

 2. Review a pull request (instructors walk-through)
     - In a browser, go to https://github.com/chinhuang007/onnx-dojo and click “Pull Requests” tab.
     - Find the pull request with title “Add John Doe”
-    - Associate with an issue, requiring permissions
+    - Associate with an issue (need permissions)
     - Review the changes and run tests if needed
     - Leave a comment
-    - Provide final review and approval, requiring permissions (options: comment, request changes, approve)
+    - Provide final review and approval (need permissions)
     - Verify: The pull request has one approval.
     - Verify: The “merge pull request” button is green for the users with merge permissions.
 3. Merge a pull request (instructors walk-through)